-If you do not comply with these conditions

-If we consider (acting reasonably) that you are in material breach of these conditions, in addition to clause 913 we may, subject to our obligations under legislation, give you 14 days’ notice in writing to either comply with these conditions or cease using our facilities and services at the Airport if you do not comply with these conditions at the end of the 14 day notice period.
+If we consider (acting reasonably) that you are in material breach of these conditions, in addition to clause 13 we may, subject to our obligations under legislation, give you 14 days’ notice in writing to either comply with these conditions or cease using our facilities and services at the Airport if you do not comply with these conditions at the end of the 14 day notice period.

 However, if you do not comply with any safety or security requirements, we may give you notice to either comply with requirements or you must cease using our facilities and services (at our discretion), effective immediately.

-We may stop you from using our facilities and services at the Airport if you do not comply with our notice issued under clause 10.14.1
+We may stop you from using our facilities and services at the Airport if you do not comply with our notice issued under clause 14.1.

 Moving aircraft

-Moving aircraft

-For safety, security, operational, maintenance, development or efficiency reasons or to comply with Government orders or directions, we may (subject to air traffic clearances and any operational guidelines issued by us for the use of our facilities and services) direct you to:
+For safety, security, operational, maintenance, development or efficiency reasons (including if aircraft are disabled or Abandoned) or to comply with Government orders or directions, we may (subject to air traffic clearances and any operational guidelines issued by us for the use of our facilities and services) direct you to:

 move an aircraft to another position at the Airport; or